miguelJuBa/mnmreader/README.md

 # mnmreader
-A text to speach script for meneame news
+A text to speech script for meneame news

 ## How to run it
 Developed and tested using python 3.9.4